amsilldn/Python-Classes/README.md

 # Python-Classes
-Homework and exams from the required Informatics python classes.
+### I211 Information Infrastructure II Homework and Exams (Practicals)

+Instructions for the homework assignments are included in comments in each assignment.
+Instructions for exams are not included.